onflow/fcl-js/docs/reference/interaction-templates.md

 FCL will resolve the template from the remote location before using it to execute its underlying transaction or script.

-> 💡 By requesting an Interaction Template from an external location, applications have a mechanism to always retrieve the most up-to-date way of accomplishing an interaction.
+> 💡 By requesting an Interaction Template from an external location, applications have a mechanism to always retrieve the most up to date way of accomplishing an interaction.

 By default FCL supports resolving Interaction Templates over http/https, but FCL can also be configured with various other ways to resolve Interaction Templates: